TonyBgithub/mydoctheme/index.md

 {% include note.html content="If you are here, you have probably read either my resume, or my <a alt='LinkedIn profile' href='http://idratherbewriting.com'>LinkedIn Profile</a>.
 Thank you for your time and interest." %}

 ## Prerequisites
-You have basic knowledge of how the internet works, and you can dabble with HTML, CSS and Javascript.
+You have basic knowledge of how the internet works, and basic knowledge of HTML, CSS and Javascript.

 ## What is an API?